Webflow A/B Testing: How to Set Up Split Tests Without Slowing Your Site (2026)

 Webflow doesn't include native A/B testing.
 But you can add third-party platforms like Optimizely or VWO through custom code.

-3. What elements should I test?
+3. What elements should I test in A/B testing?

 Test headlines, CTA buttons, images, page layouts, navigation, and colors.
 Start with areas that directly impact engagement and conversions.

-6. How do I measure test success?
+5. How do I measure test success?

 Focus on conversion rates, bounce rates, and time on page.
 Use tools like Hotjar for deeper insights.
 Ensure large enough sample sizes to validate results.